MasFana/fana-envy/README.md

 # Fana-Envy

 Fana-Envy is a powerful, persistent terminal environment manager built with Go.
-It allows you to manage environment variables TUI.
+It allows you to manage environment variables with TUI.

 ![fana-envy UI](image.png)